The Five Big Ideas - Representation and Structure

 Teachers should select different models to draw out certain aspects of a concept.
 Where the cherry model illustrates partitioning, the bar model emphasises the equivalence of five to three and two.

-How does it fit into the other Five Big Ideas in teaching for mastery?
+How does it fit into the other Five Big Ideas in Teaching for Mastery?

 With representation and structure, our main aim is to stimulate children's mathematical thinking and reasoning.
 It links to variation because a key aspect of variation is that we represent a concept in different ways to draw out essential structures, as we did with the models above.
 We carefully select and order representations in a coherent manner to build and make sense of concepts and their essential features.
 Fluency develops in the movement between representations and the ability to see the structure of the maths represented in different ways.